phetsims/aqua/docs/continuous-testing-management.md

 # Debugging

-Usually, inspect `pm2 logs` (phet-admin user on bayes) to see if something is going on.
+Usually, inspect `pm2 logs` to see if something is going on.
 If it's scrolled past an error, you can tail the actual file that the logs stream to.
 Typically it might be a missing repo, a private repo that it can't resolve, or sometimes you'll need to re-clone a repo if there was a history-changing operation.
 (Since bayes is constantly pulling, if someone pushes a history change and then reverts it or something like that, a `git pull` won't work and recloning will be necessary).

 Because pm2 stores logs under `/home/phet-admin/.pm2/logs`, it's filled up the partition for `/home` before.
 We've increased the size for that, but it may be an issue in the future.